Flow-Aware Ellipsoidal Filtration for Persistent Homology of Recurrent Signals: Experiments and Results

-with parameters $T=17.22$, $h=0.08$, $r=5$, $\epsilon=0.39$, $\omega=3$, and initial conditions $(q_0,p_0)=(0.5,1.0)$.
+with parameters $r=5$, $\epsilon=0.39$, and $\omega=3$.
+The system is discretised using the Störmer--Verlet method with time step $h=0.08$ over a total integration time $T=37.22$, and initial conditions $(q_0,p_0)=(0.5,1.0)$.
 Gaussian noise is added independently to both coordinates to mimic measurement uncertainty.
-The resulting trajectory is shown in phase space $(p,q)$ in Figure~\ref{fig:filtration_comparison}.
+The resulting trajectory, shown in state space $(p,q)$ in Fig.~\ref{fig:filtration_comparison}, is used to test the filtrations.
+The same dynamical system and numerical discretisation are used for the method demonstration in Fig.~\ref{fig:creating_ellipsoids}, with a slightly shorter integration time $T=27.22$.

-Although the trajectory is sampled at uniform time intervals, the induced point cloud in phase space is highly non-uniform: slow dynamics yield dense regions, whereas fast transitions leave sparse ones.
-Because temporal information is ignored, a purely spatial approach cannot distinguish whether nearby points belong to the same dynamical phase.
-This limitation makes the system a useful test case for evaluating how different filtrations recover the trajectory’s topology from its point cloud representation.
+Although the trajectory is sampled at uniform time intervals, the induced point cloud in state space is highly non-uniform: slow dynamics yield dense regions, whereas fast dynamics leave sparse ones.
+When temporal information is not incorporated, a purely spatial filtration may connect nearby points that belong to different phases of the trajectory.
+This tendency to connect geometrically close but dynamically distinct states makes the system a useful test case for evaluating how different filtrations recover the trajectory’s topology from its point cloud representation.
 Importantly, the same fast–slow structure also arises in practice, for example in 3D accelerometer recordings of cyclic human motion.

 We compare three filtrations: ellipsoidal, Vietoris--Rips (VR), and Fermat distance.
-VR depends only on Euclidean distance, whereas the Fermat distance incorporates sampling density through an intrinsic path-based metric \citep{fernandez_intrinsic_2023}.
+VR depends only on Euclidean distance, whereas the Fermat distance incorporates sampling density through an intrinsic path-based metric \citep{fernandezIntrinsicPersistentHomology2023}.
 For a finite set of points $\mathbb{X}_n$, the sample Fermat distance between $x,y \in \mathbb{X}_n$ is defined as

 where the infimum ranges over all discrete paths $\gamma = (x_0, x_1, \dots, x_{r+1})$ with endpoints $x_0 = x$ and $x_{r+1} = y$, and intermediate points $x_1, \dots, x_r \in \mathbb{X}_n$.
 We set $p=2$ in this experiment.